 Based on the data analysis performed as part of the SHSP, Arizona identified five Emphasis Areas.
-Emphasis Area selection was driven by its representation in fatal crashes from 2013 through 2022.
+Emphasis Area selection was driven by Emphasis Area representation in fatal crashes from 2013 through 2022.
 Each Emphasis Area reflects a common characteristic, but it should not be inferred that the common characteristic is necessarily the cause of, or a factor in, the crashes in that Emphasis Area.
-The identified Emphasis Areas, along with their representative percentage of traffic fatalities over the analysis period, are shown in Figure ES-2.
-During the implementation phase, there will be one Emphasis Area team for each Emphasis Area, with each team responsible for implementing the strategies developed for each respective Emphasis Area.
+The identified Emphasis Areas and sample crash types, along with their representative percentage of traffic fatalities over the analysis period, are shown in Figure ES-2.
+During the implementation phase, it will be the responsibility of Emphasis Area teams to implement the strategies developed for each respective Emphasis Area.